 This group is not professionally facilitated or meant to replace professional resources.
 It is intended for peer-to-peer support only.
 This group will not be about legislative or activist work.
 Registration to attend meetings is required.
 You must be logged into your WLA account to register.
-Attendees will receive Zoom access information the Look-Who's Hiringing they sign up to attend.
+Attendees will receive Zoom access information the day before each meeting they sign up to attend.
 Attendees will be asked to read and agree to the WLA Code of Conduct as well as Support Group Ground Rules during registration.
-Central Skagit Library in Sedro-Woolley is hiring a Library Director.

-Please contact the WLA Office at info@wla.org or call/text (206) 823-1138 if you Cornish College of the Arts is seeking a Library Cataloger.
+Please contact the WLA Office at info@wla.org or call/text (206) 823-1138 if you have any questions.